Note: World Bank Group staff are encouraged to review internal resources for additional information specific to Bank staff:

 IMF staff are encouraged to review internal resources for additional information specific to IMF staff:

-As more becomes known about how COVID-19 spreads from person to person, including a high percentage of asymptomatic spread and situations that may enhance airborne spread, it is important to take a layered approach to prevention.
-All of these measures should be used together to protect yourself and your family, and to limit the spread of COVID-19 within your community.
+It is important to take a layered approach to prevention.
+COVID-19 can be spread by people that have no symptoms, and newer variants spread more easily than the original SARS CoV-2 strain.
+All these measures should be used together to protect yourself and your family, and to limit the spread of COVID-19 within your community.

-- Avoid crowded areas, close contact settings, and confined or enclosed spaces with poor air circulation.
+- In areas with high community spread, wear a mask in indoor settings when away from home and avoid crowded areas, close contact settings, and confined or enclosed spaces with poor air circulation.
+Stay physically distanced from others who are not part of your household, particularly if you do not know their vaccination status.
 Do not host or participate in any large gatherings.

 - Wash your hands frequently with soap and water for 20 seconds, especially when returning from any public setting, before eating, and before touching your mouth, nose, or eyes.
 If no soap is available use an alcohol-based hand sanitizer.